-

 A 6" black carbon steel utility knife for versatile kitchen prep and slicing tasks.

-Pros: quality, customer service, sharpness
+Pros: versatility, customer service, quality

 Utility Knife Under $100